 But, honesty is my policy and these are dreadful, the sound, the build quality, and the utter useless in-line control are the reason for my opinions.
 I honestly can only think of one plus point and that’s the noise isolation.
 Everything else is poor and the whole experience feels very budget.
 I’ve reviewed loads of budget earphones before and the sound has been comparable to a more higher end audio brand, but these earphones can’t join that list and will probably end up being disposed of.

-If you still want the Parasom M2 PH Earphones for yourself, have you read this review?
-But, if you must they’re available only on Amazon .
-The RRP for these earphones is £25.99.
+If you want the Parasom M2 PH Earphones for yourself, they’re available for purchase only on Amazon.
+The RRP for this product is £9.99.

 Product sample provided by Parasom in exchange for a detailed, unbiased review.